Russian Lesson 1

 3. The Secret Agents

-The next group includes sixteen letters of the Russian alphabet that we call "secret agents".
-If you try to guess their pronunciation it won't be an easy task because they all have an unusual look.
-The good news is that these letters represent sounds that are relatively familiar to you as an English speaker.
+The next group includes sixteen letters of the Russian alphabet.
+Although it may be tricky to guess their pronunciation it won't be an easy task because they all have an unusual look.
+The good news is that these letters correspond to sounds that are relatively familiar to you as an English speaker.

 Б б - pronounced as "b" in "boy"